 Stores such as Fortnum & Mason, Harrod’s, Selfridges have lavish window displays.

-Hotels are beautifully deocorated with Christmas trees, garlands, shining baubles.
+Hotels are beautifully decorated with Christmas trees, garlands, shining baubles.

-In the lobby of The Savoy hotel, a miniature ferris wheel rotated inside a giant snow globe, red and gold carousel was set up in the Thames Foyer (above).
+In the lobby of The Savoy hotel, there might be a a miniature ferris wheel rotating inside a giant snow globe, and red and gold carousel was set up in the foyer.

 For a big bright light display, walk down busy Oxford St., but also explore smaller streets, such as Marylebone High Street, lights glowing like jewels, stars overhead.